SoftwareDesignLab/SBOM-Plugfest/README.md

-# PlugFest-in-a-Box Tool
+# SBOM PlugFest Tool
 ### v1.2.1-beta
 [changelog](doc/changelog.md)
-> PlugFest-in-a-Box is a powerful tool to reveal key areas of difference between several Software Bills of Materials
+> SBOM PlugFest is a powerful tool to reveal key areas of difference between several Software Bills of Materials
 > (SBOMs) and applying thorough metrics to identify any and all quality issues.